MinterTeam/minter-link-protocol/README.md

 Example:
 `https://bip.to/tx/-LEJ...AgIA?p=MTIz`

 #### Native app implementation notes

 Native wallet app should be associated with [bip.to](https://bip.to) website with Universal/App Links protocol;

+#### SDK implementation notes

+Optional fields should be kept in the RLP structure but may have value of empty list `[ 0xc0 ]`.
+SDK should accept `null` or omitted values for optional field from users.
+SDK should not force users to pass empty arrays if users want to mark field as empty.